Is Citrulline a good idea or not?

 Studies show that it is effective in reducing fatigue during training, and in improving performance, which is ideal in a pre-workout supplement.

-In addition, it also has other interesting benefits for those looking for good results in gymnasium.
+In addition, it also has other interesting benefits for those looking for good results in the gym.

 Is it a mandatory supplement?